Home on Spotify for Artists

-Evolving the creator platform into a personalized, programmed and emotional experience that highlights relevant content and provides actionable guidance.
+Evolving the creator platform into a personalized, programmed and emotional experience that highlights relevant content and provides actionable guidance for artists and their teams.

 My role